-Tipping is a generally accepted practice for showing appreciation to anyone in the service industry, and your movers are among some of the hardest working people that you will ever meet.
-As you get ready for your upcoming move, you can use this guide to know how and when to tip your movers for a job well done.
+Tipping is a generally accepted practice.
+It is a way for showing appreciation to anyone in the service industry.
+And your movers are among some of the hardest working people that you will ever meet.
+As you get ready for your upcoming move, you can use this guide to know how.
+Also when to tip your movers for a job well done.

 Is Tipping the Movers Required?

 Tips are always considered to be an extra amount of money that is paid as a gratuity to movers.
 While it may seem strange to pay additional money on top of your contracted moving fees, the truth is that your movers still deserve a token of your appreciation.
-Tipping is never required, and professional movers will never hang around after the job is done waiting for you to flash some cash.
+Tipping is never required.
+Professional movers will never hang around after the job is done waiting for you to flash some cash.
 However, they may think that you were unsatisfied with their service if you fail to tip.
-Even a small tip lets them know that you are happy with the assistance they gave you during the move, and any mover will accept your tip graciously since it means that they earned your appreciation.
+Even a small tip lets them know that you are happy with the assistance they gave you during the move.
+Any mover will accept your tip graciously since it means that they earned your appreciation.

 What Factors Influence the Amount I Tip?

 Every move is different, which is why there is not a standard amount to tip.
 Instead, you need to carefully consider the circumstances surrounding your move as well as the effort put forth by the movers.
 For instance, a complicated move, such as one that involves transporting valuable art or antiques, should clearly involve a slightly larger tip.
 You may also choose to tip more for long distance moves or ones that occurred in poor weather.
 After all, even professional movers find that moving boxes in and out of a residence in the rain is hazardous and uncomfortable.
 But you will never hear them complain.
 Giving a larger tip for tough circumstances shows that you know they went above and beyond the call of duty.